awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

    Note that you need to specify the correct *\[GATEWAY\_IP\]* and IQN in the connect command\.
 **Warning**
-For gateways that are deployed on an Amazon EC2 instance, accessing the gateway over a public Internet connection is not supported\.
+For gateways that are deployed on an Amazon EC2 instance, accessing the gateway over a public internet connection is not supported\.
 The elastic IP address of the Amazon EC2 instance cannot be used as the target address\.

    ```
    sudo /sbin/iscsiadm --mode node --targetname iqn.1997-05.com.amazon:[ISCSI_TARGET_NAME] --portal [GATEWAY_IP]:3260,1 --login